tengfone/golang-tutorial/README.md

 Another example:
 Reading HTTP Request body have a function printHTTP([]customDataType), reading file on hard drive printFile([]string) etc but they all have different data type BUT SAME FUNCTION.
 The solution is a reader interface.
 No matter what source of input, put a reader interface infront of that and output a data that anyone can work with like a byte slice []byte.

+## Concurrency

+Basically enable concurrency by using goroutines and channels.
+Go routine that exist in our running program, this can be used to run code concurrently.
+Many go routine to one go scheduler to one cpu core.
+Scheduler runs ONE routine until it finishes or makes a blocking call then it will run another routine.
+By default Go scheduler only use one CPU core but you can specify how many cores you want to use.

+Concurrency - We can have multiple threads executing code.
+If one thread blocks another one is picked up and worked on.
+Parallelism - We can do multiple things at the exact same nanosecond Child go routine - Child routines created by the go keyword

+Channels

+- Channel will be used to communicate between go routines.
+Channels input type need to be of the same type.
+- Sending Data with Channels
+  - channel <- 42 // send data to channel
+  - myNumber <- channel // wait for data to be sent to channel and then assign it to myNumber
+  - fmt.Println(<-channel) // receive data from channel and print